NBC Staffers Seethe as Trump Gleefully Uses the Network Against Biden

 NBC News declined to offer an on-the-record response.

-The hour-long Trump event—which is slated to take place in Miami with Today show host Savannah Guthrie moderating—is scheduled for an 8 p.m. start time on the Comcast-owned broadcast and cable outlets, the same time slot Biden’s 90-minute town hall will receive on the Disney-owned broadcast network.
+The hour-long Trump event—which is slated to take place in Miami with Today show host Savannah Guthrie moderating—is scheduled for an 8 p.m. start time on the Comcast-owned broadcast and cable outlets, the same time slot Biden’s 90-minute town hall has been allocated on the Disney-owned broadcast network.

 ABC News anchor George Stephanopoulos—who moderated a Trump town hall just last month—will fill the same role for Thursday’s Biden event in Philadelphia.
 The dueling events will replace the Commission on Presidential Debates’ official Oct.
-15 Biden-Trump showdown, which was cancelled after Trump refused to participate in a virtual debate.
+15 Biden-Trump showdown, which was canceled wh Trump refused to participate in a virtual debate.

 After the president tested positive for COVID-19, the Biden camp indicated the former vice president would only debate Trump virtually so as not to face potential exposure to the dangerous virus.
 Calling a virtual debate “a waste of time,” Trump bowed out.